PHSI-supplements/labs/integrated-labs/CalculatorLab/doc/04-polling.md

 ### Measuring the Passage of Time

-If you want some duration of time to occur between two actions by the program, you again have to options: blocking and non-blocking.
+If you want some duration of time to occur between two actions by the program, you again have two options: blocking and non-blocking.

 #### The timer solution that you will *not* use